Neon Gravestones: Critical reception

 The song was met with positive reviews from music critics, though most noted that it may attract some controversy for its unconventional take on suicide.
 Billboard journalist Paige Williams wrote that the song may redeem the band from those who saw them as glamorizing depression in the past.
 Christopher R. Weingarten of Rolling Stone said the song "is the most intense look at fame... moody and reflective".
 NME's Gary Ryan called the song a highlight of the album, an "elegiac, touching broadside against the fetishization of the 27 Club".
 Stereogum's Chris DeVille called the song "an unusual message in modern pop music, but unsurprising for a group that put their grandfathers on the cover of their major-label debut."
 Joshua Copperman, writing for PopMatters, deemed the song "the most compelling track" off Trench, but called its ending "too pat" compared to the rest of the song.
 Jason Pettigrew of Alternative Press placed it at number 29 on his ranking of all of the band's songs as of September 2019, hailing the song as "a brave statement in a troubling time".

 Spencer Kornhaber of The Atlantic was more critical of "Neon Gravestones" regarding its message, arguing that to "deny" fans the right to pay homage to any deceased artist upon their death may be too cruel considering the impact of and affection attached to the artist's work.
 He continued, writing that "the song is less a coherent argument than a series of questions—tough ones about the departed, and tougher ones for those left behind".
 Pettigrew noted in an interview with the band that the song was one of the most controversial of their career.
 Calling it an "anti-suicide-glorifying anthem," Chris Willman of Variety said the song may be debated "not just by fans but some of the mental health specialists who track pop culture's statements on this stuff in the months to come".
-Martin Williams of The Herald predicted that the song would "undoubtedly received a kneejerk response of insensitivity to victims with lines like: 'I'm not disrespecting what was left behind / just pleading that it does not get glorified'".
+Martin Williams of The Herald predicted that the song would "undoubtedly receive a kneejerk response of insensitivity to victims with lines like: 'I'm not disrespecting what was left behind / just pleading that it does not get glorified'".